taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Iri: *"Probably only 4...it took us too long to get off the ship!"*

 Asoka: *"It's alright, we'll manage!
-So we run for 3 hours and then start looking for a cave, a thicket, anything to hide from the sun."*
+So we run for 3 hours and then start looking for someplace to hide from the sun."*

-Iri: *"Just remember, you've been crawling in between the walls of a double-hulled warship for the last 28 days -- that's almost a month!"*
+Iri: *"Just remember, you've been crawling in between the walls of a double-hulled warship for the last 28 days--"*

-Asoka is running, breathless.
+Asoka is already running, Iri clinging to their neck for dear life.

 Asoka: *"Yeah, so?"*

-Iri: *"I just hadn't realised how long you were in there..."*
+Iri: *"So you might be out of shape!"*

 As Asoka runs, their face veil shows them overlays of annotations about the environment around them.
 What happens to the Amazon in 100 years, after massive deforestation, brutal heat, CO2 and NO2 heavy atmosphere, and NO2 acid rain decimate most of the life, and then someone comes along and is starting to re-grow the forest?

+In addition the annotations about the flora around them, Asoka's face veil shows two temperature readings, one for the environment inside Asoka's clothes, and one for the outside environment.
+The outside temp is currently 33 deg celsius, while the temp inside Asoka's clothes is 26.

 ### Page 3